Adi Asya Katz: Senior

 She debuted as a senior in 2020, but made her first big international appearance at World Cup Sofia in 2021.
 She placed 15th in All-around and qualified to Hoop final, where she ended on 8th place.
 Then she also competed at World Challenge Cup Minsk and placed 9th in All-around.
 In Clubs final, she took 6th place.

 On a national level, she became the all-around champion of 2021 in Israel.

 She won her first-ever World Cup medal in 2022, at World Cup Baku.
 It was bronze in Hoop final, behind Italian Sofia Raffaeli and Bulgarian Boryana Kaleyn.
 Afterwards, she won another medal, silver in Clubs final at World Challenge Cup Pamplona in May.
 She achieved her first win at World Challenge Cup Portimão, where she won gold medal in All-around in front of Darja Varfolomeev and Eva Brezalieva, becoming the second Israeli rhythmic gymnast to win gold in All-around at FIG World Cup.

 She was selected to compete at the 2022 European Championship in her home city, Katz qualified for the All-Around and ribbon finals.
 On Saturday she finished 11th in the All-Around final with a score of 124.450, on the same day she earned a bronze medal in the team category along with Daria Atamanov and the senior group.
 The next day, she had earned that bronze medal in the Ribbon competition.

+At the 2023 European Championships, in Baku, Katz finished in 10th place at the individual all-around competition.
+She won a team bronze medal with Daniela Munits and with the Israeli senior group which consisted of Shani Bakanov, Eliza Banchuk, Adar Friedmann, Romi Paritzki, Ofir Shaham and Diana Svertsov.
+Katz also won a silver medal in the hoop final.